bkoprucu/berk/_posts/2025-05-24-Cat-sitting-short.md

 ### Litter Box

-For couple days, just throwing the poop to the toilet bowl and stirring the litter should be enough.
+For two days, just throwing the poop to the toilet bowl and stirring the litter should be enough.

 Wooden pallets stuck on the poop dissolve into dust, won't clog the toilet.